Code-Institute-Submissions/milestone-project-1/README.md

 ### Media

-The photos, video, songs used in this site were provided by Code Institute
+The photos, video, songs used in this site were provided by Code Institute, https://github.com/Code-Institute-Org/project-assets

 ### Acknowledgements